defano/wyldcard/README.md

 Not all messages need originate from HyperCard.
 A script may send a message to itself or to another part using the send command.
 The message need not be a known HyperCard message (i.e., from the table above); it's acceptable to send a message of the scripter's own creation.

-Also note that parts do not need to implement a handler for every message they might receive.
-Messages for which no handler exists are simply ignored.

 For example:

 ```